shivalkarrahul/demo-three-tier-app-on-aws/README.md

 ## Part 6: Deploy a Flask Application on Test AMI Builder EC2 with RDS & S3, DynamoDB Integration in Public Subnet

+Here’s a concise version for **Part 6: Deploy a Flask Application on Test AMI Builder EC2 with RDS & S3, DynamoDB Integration in Public Subnet**:

+---

+## Part 6: Deploy a Flask Application on EC2

+In this step, we deploy the backend Flask application on a test EC2 instance with full integration to **RDS, S3, and DynamoDB**:

 ### 1. Create an IAM Role for S3 and DynamoDB Access
 1. Open AWS IAM Console → **Roles → Create Role**.